ray1729/thinkstats/doc/01-GettingStarted.md

+# Think Stats

-## Think Stats - Getting Started
+## Getting Started

 One of our new starters here at Metail was keen to brush up his statistics, and it's more than 20 years since I completed an introductory course at university so I knew I would benefit from some revision.
-We also have a bunch of statisticians in the office who wnat to brush up their Clojure, so I thought it might be fun to organise a lunchtime study group to work through Allen Downey's [Think Stats](http://shop.oreilly.com/product/0636920034094.do) and attempt the exercises in Clojure.
+We also have a bunch of statisticians in the office who would like to brush up their Clojure, so I thought it might be fun to organise a lunchtime study group to work through Allen Downey's [Think Stats](http://shop.oreilly.com/product/0636920034094.do) and attempt the exercises in Clojure.

-We'll use Clojure's [Incanter](http://FIXME) library which provides utilities for statistical analysis and generating charts.
+We'll use Clojure's [Incanter](http://incanter.org/) library which provides utilities for statistical analysis and generating charts.
 Create a Leiningen project for our work: